Fires in your home or building

 Fire risk assessments

-We complete fire risk assessments in our 25 high-rise buildings every year or after any major changes.
+We carry out fire risk assessments every year in all of our 25 high-rise buildings, or sooner if there are major changes.

 We also complete regular assessments in all our other communal buildings, including: